Can I Sue a Trampoline Park If I Signed a Waiver?

 Types of Injuries at Trampoline Parks

-Trampoline park injuries in Kentucky can range from mild to severe and even fatal due to the varied levels of trampoline park safety.
+Trampoline park injuries in Kentucky and elsewhere have ranged from mild to severe and even fatal due to the varied levels of trampoline park safety.
 The most common injuries include:

 • Traumatic brain injury